 Power Exterior Mirrors

 - Select the mirror you want to adjust.
-The control will illuminate.
+The control lights.

 Fold-Away Exterior Mirrors

 Push the mirror toward the door window glass.
 Make sure that you fully engage the mirror in its support when returning it to its original position.

 Heated Exterior Mirrors